MechaLynx/YouTube-Player-Restoration-Project/README.md

-# Youtube Player Restoration Project
+# YouTube Player Restoration Project

-On August of 2015 Google updated their Youtube player.
+On August of 2015 Google updated their YouTube player.
 While the performance and bug fixes where welcomed by some, many users disliked the new interface and missed old features.
-This project attempts to restore the look and interface of the Youtube player to its state before the update on 03-08-2015.
+This project attempts to restore the look and interface of the YouTube player to its state before the update on 03-08-2015.

 It was born from this reddit thread: